 In addition to reducing noises and improving power, this booster is made by a well-known name in the automotive industry and formulated to remove gunk in the fuel-intake system.

-Small bottles – nearly 1/3 the size of some of most competitors.
+Small bottles – a fraction of the size of some competitors.

 Raises fuel octane levels up to 105, making it an ideal choice for racing, 2 stroke, and E85 engines.
 No alcohol.

 Contains MMT – may cause clogs in fuel injectors or spark plugs with extended use.
-Known to cause damage to paint if leaked/spilled on it.
+Known to cause damage to paint if leaked or spilled on it.
 Lack of long spout makes it challenging to use without spilling.

 If you drive a car, you know how good it feels to sit behind the wheel when the engine is humming smoothly.
 Not only does a healthy engine make your car sound and feel better on the road, but you’re also more likely to get better gas mileage.
 If your car sounds like a race car or a wreck when you rev the engine, it may have a lot to do with octane.
 And an octane booster could be the solution.